ansible/ansible/docs/docsite/rst/user_guide/playbooks_handlers.rst

 --------------------------------
 Notifying a dynamic include like ``include_task`` as a handler will result in executing all tasks from within the include.
 It is not possible to notify a handler defined inside a dynamic include.

-Having a static include like ``import_task`` as a handler will result in that handler being effectively rewritten by handlers from within that import before the play execution.
+Having a static include such as ``import_task`` as a handler results in that handler being effectively rewritten by handlers from within that import before the play execution.
 A static include itself cannot be notified, the tasks from withing that include, on the other hand, can be notified individually.

 Limitations